wakatime/wakatime-blog/posts/26-4-ways-to-visualize-your-programming-data.md

 ### Introducing wakadump!

-Using [wakadump][wakadump], you can easily export your WakaTime data to [KeenIO][keenio] and take advantage of their powerful data explorer features.
+Using [wakadump][wakadump], you can easily export your WakaTime data to [Keen IO][keen io] and take advantage of their powerful data explorer features.
 For example, I queried all my WakaTime data from the last 2 years and was quickly able to create these custom visualizations:

 ### Most productive day of the week